byte-physics/igortest/docu/sphinx/source/advanced.rst

 To the test case `myTestCase` a data generator function name is attributed with the comment line above following the tag word `UTF_TD_GENERATOR`.
-A maximum of four lines above :code:`Function` are considered as tags with every tag in a separate line.
+All lines above :code:`Function` up to the previous :code:`Function` are considered as tags with every tag in separate line.
 If the data generator function is not found in the current procedure file it is searched in all procedure files of the current compilation unit as a non-static function.
 (ProcGlobal context) Also a static data generator function in another procedure file can be specified by